 While Alan Bond rose to prominence after becoming a part of the historic win of Australia II, the tumult of his personal and professional life also remained under public scrutiny.
 Things had been great for him around ’83.
 The English-born Australian businessman was named Australian of the year, and following his team’s America’s Cup win, his fortunes grew overnight.
 However, the tide turned in 1992 when Bond declared bankruptcy after amassing a $194 million loan.

 Combined with his other debts, it reportedly totaled around $1.8 billion.
 While his family helped through it, the arrest came in 1997.
-Bond received seven years in prison on the charge of siphoning A$1.2 billion from Bell Resources to keep his company afloat while it bled through the losses.
+Bond received seven years in prison in charge of siphoning A$1.2 billion from Bell Resources to keep his company afloat while it bled through the losses.
 He pleaded guilty to the crime, and after serving around four years in prison, he was let out in 2000.
 Following his release, Bond didn’t waste any time and actively pursued other businesses, which brought him into Business Review Weekly’s “Rich 200 List” in 2008.

 Alan Bond died at the age of 77 on June 5, 2015, following complications in open-heart surgery.
 He is buried in Freemantle Cemetery in Melville City, Western Australia.
 He is survived by his children, John, Craig, and Jody, whom he had with his first wife, Eileen Hughes.
 Their fourth child, Susanne, reportedly died from a suspected accidental overdose of prescription medication in 2000.
 In 1995, three years after his divorce from Eileen, Bond married Diana Bliss.
 Sadly, the theatre producer and PR consultant met a tragic end in 2012 when she was found dead in the swimming pool.